HPC-certification-forum/www/data/processes.md

   1. discussing them on Slack (it is a good idea to announce complex changes to the community in the #skill-tree channel)
   1. adjusting the cs-tree in the MindMap (editable via the FreePlane tool)
   1. directly preparing a GitHub pull request that changes the Markdown files in the community repository.
 As GitHub allows for commenting on individual lines, this provides means for rapid feedback as well.
+  1. adopting a skill.
+We encourage [experts to maintain skills](#cs-adopting) in their expertise which ensures the skill is meeting the needs of the community.

 #### Integration